brianbui1231/AD-config/README.md

   <img src="https://github.com/brianbui1231/AD-config/blob/main/AD%20pictures/AD-2.png" /img>
   <li> After clicking "new", it will prompt you to enter a name of your choice.
 In this prompt, input the downloaded Windows 10 ISO image under "ISO image"</li>
   <img src="https://github.com/brianbui1231/AD-config/blob/main/AD%20pictures/AD-3.png" /img>
+  <li> Then hit next and enter your desired username and password, leaving everything else default.
+Otherwise you can also leave the username and password default as well.
+Click next when finished</li>
+  <li> By default, you can leave RAM and CPU processors as is, however, if your PC or laptop can handle more, I would highly recommend adding more to make installing and functionally faster specifically CPU processors.
+In this example, I am keeping RAM default and adding more processors to 4. </li>

   </ol>